cloe-lang/doc/overview/concept.md

 Finally, we obtained the totally stateless and functional model of programs and this is how programs written in Coel looks.
+Composing a program is equivalent to building up a pure function which maps its inputs to its effects.

 ## Analysis